nodejs/node/doc/api/http.md

 -->

 Emitted when the underlying socket times out from inactivity.
 This only notifies that the socket has been idle.
-The request must be aborted manually.
+The request must be destroyed manually.

 See also: [`request.setTimeout()`][].